Is Apple backing down on Safari’s tab redesign in macOS 12?

-As Apple’s macOS 12 Monterey and iOS 15.1 are about to launch, a blogger has spotted another update in the design of Safari 15, where tabs are now reverting back to how they originally looked.
+In the run up to the launches of macOS 12 Monterey and iOS 15.1, a blogger has spotted another update in the design of Safari 15, where tabs are now reverting back to how they originally looked.

+But in the following months, feedback from users has apparently made the company change course on some of the more radical changes Safari 15 was going to introduce.

-The tabs were looking more like floating panels below the address bar, which took up more space, while not being clear in which window was active, confusing users.
+The new tabs looked more like floating panels below the address bar, which took up more space, while not being clear in which window was active, which confused users.

 With tabs now back to how they were, the new update is a mix of old and new, with a compromise that should have been there from the start.